tau-OS/devdocs/docs/hig/patterns/overlay_button.md

 This type of Overlay Button can be more effective where an icon alone might be too ambiguous in the View.

-- Don’t use an Extended Overlay Button in a non-scrolling view.
+- Don’t use a Textual Overlay Button in a non-scrolling view.
 - If a primary action is needed in a non-scrolling View, use a Button instead.